cyberway_wallet

 head_block_age

-— a block’s lifetime (in seconds).transfer
+— a block’s lifetime (in seconds).

 — the name of the sender account from which the funds will be transferred;